gcallah/JustifyingTheState/abstracts/hume.md

 I will argue that as long as that the adage is true, it makes little sense for liberty- lovers to ponder whether a government-free or anarchic society would be desirable.
 I will suggest that the adage was true Hume’s day, is true in our day, will be true 500 years from today (assuming humankind exists).
-The proper aim of classical liberals is in the spirit of Hume, Smith, and Burke, to make government better (which will generally mean making it smaller).
+For classical liberals such as myself, the proper aim is in the spirit of Hume, Smith, and Burke, to make government better (which will generally mean making it smaller).
 I would deal with Hume, Smith, and Burke, to mine their writings for their attitude toward the notion of justifying the existence of government.